Endpoint Security allowlist and blocklist

 The following table outlines the differences between adding records to the Endpoint Security allowlist and blocklist, and adding records to the Endpoint Detection and Response (EDR) allowlist and blocklist:

-Record type | Add to Endpoint Security allowlist | Add to Endpoint Security blocklist | Add to EDR allowlist | Add to EDR blocklist |
+| Record type | Endpoint Security allowlist | Endpoint Security blocklist | EDR allowlist | EDR blocklist |

-File | Prevents Endpoint Security tickets from triggering by excluding the file from Coro Agent scanning | N/A | N/A | N/A |
+| File | Prevents Endpoint Security tickets from triggering by excluding the file from Coro Agent scanning. | N/A | Prevents EDR tickets from triggering for the specified process file.
+Related process information is not collected in the EDR Telemetry and Process tabs. | N/A |

-Folder | Prevents Endpoint Security tickets from triggering by excluding the folder from Coro Agent scanning | N/A | Prevents process execution and telemetry collection for the folder | N/A |
+| Folder | Prevents Endpoint Security tickets from triggering by excluding the folder from Coro Agent scanning. | N/A | Prevents EDR tickets from triggering for processes whose files are located in the specified folder.
+Related process information is not collected in the EDR Telemetry and Process tabs. | N/A |

-Process | N/A | Blocks unsafe process execution | Prevents EDR tickets from triggering by marking the non-system process as safe.
-Related process information is not collected in the EDR Telemetry and Process tabs | Blocks unsafe process execution |
+| Process | N/A | Prevents process execution. | Prevents EDR tickets from triggering for the specified process file hash.
+Related process information is not collected in the EDR Telemetry and Process tabs. | Prevents process execution. |

 You can add records to the allowlist and blocklist individually, or as a list contained in a CSV file.